Administering

 BMC AMI Security Privileged Access Manager (PAM) uses resource profiles to manage access and permissions for projects, groups, and user IDs.
 PAM automatically converts profile and group names to uppercase to prevent RACF conflicts.

 The resource profiles are defined in the BGLASS member of the BMC AMI Resident Security Server configuration file.
-For more information, see the PAM topic Configuring-after-installation.
+For more information, see Configuring after installation.

 Resource profiles

-PAM resource profiles define the access level and role of users logging on to PAM.
-The access level and role are determined based on the user’s access to a combination of global and project-level resource profiles.
+PAM resource profiles define the user's access level and role when logging on to PAM.
+These are determined by the user’s access to a combination of global and project-level resource profiles.

 You can assign a user the following roles: